b

 Access

 The valley is accessible by car following the directions.
 In order to reach the place there is only one road (paved) that is narrow.
 In winter the road can be closed due to the snow.
 The best way to visit this beautiful valley is by foot.
 There are many tracks and routes and you can hike on the slopes.
-I suggest to pay the car in the malga Mare dedicated park (in August it can cost up to 5 euros) and then follow the indications for the artificial lake of Caresèr.
+I suggest to use the malga Mare dedicated park (in August it can cost up to 5 euros) and then follow the indications for the artificial lake of Caresèr.
 The circular walk indicated on the map is 13,5 km long.

 Terrain and Habitat